ksctl/ksctl/CONTRIBUTING.md

 # PRs
-- if its documentation changes set target to `main` branch
+- if it's documentation changes set target to `main` branch
-- else to `dev` branch (especially PRs related to API)
+- if it's a API change then make sure you create the Issue then create 2 PR's one for API which will get merged then another for CLI

 # Issues
 - mention the domain and concise subject